armaber/articles/NtQueryTimerResolution/usleep.md

 Plan
 ---
 - On stable systems, the *WaitableTimer* is triggered at resolution boundary.
-It does not have &#x00B5;s granularity.
 - Implement and verify `usleep` as combination of `Sleep` and *CPU spin* for the remaining time.
 `Sleep` argument is a multiple of the resolution.
 - Identify a lightweight replacement for `NtSetTimerResolution`.